ly-zhu/ly-zhu.github.io/cof-net.md

 <!-- The Opponent Filter (OF) module identifies and relocates residual components between sound sources based on appearance and motion information of all videos.  -->

 The main idea in the Opponent Filter (OF) module is to use visual representation of the source n to identify spectrum components from the source m that should belong to source n but are currently assigned to m.
 These are then transferred from source m to n.
-The motivation behind the construction is to utilise all visual representations z1,...,zn$ to determine each component audio, instead of using only the corresponding one.
+The motivation behind the construction is to utilise all visual representations z1,...,zn to determine each component audio, instead of using only the corresponding one.

-## Sound Source Location Masking (SSLM)
+## Sound Source Location Masking Network (SSLM)
 <!-- ![](cof-net/figures/of_sslm.png?raw=true | width=500) -->
 <img src="cof-net/figures/sslm.png" width="500"/>

 Sound Source Location Masking (SSLM) network identifies a minimum set of input pixels, for which the COF-Net would produce almost identical output as for the entire image.
+The SSLM is trained together with the overall model.
+The input video frames are first passed through the SSLM component which outputs a weighted location mask [0,1] having same spatial size as the input frame.
+The input video frames are multiplied element-wise with the mask, and the result is passed to the COF model.

 ## Examples of Sound Source Separation